 Ruth Palombo is responsible for all of the foundation's educational, network-building and policy-related activities in Massachusetts and Rhode Island.
 She joined the foundation from the Massachusetts Executive Office of Elder Affairs where she served as assistant secretary.
 A 30-year health and human services industry veteran, Ms. Palombo previously directed programs in nutrition, aging, health promotion and chronic disease prevention at the Massachusetts Department of Public Health.
 She also served as an assistant professor at both the Tufts University School of Medicine and the Friedman School of Nutrition Science and Policy where she taught courses in gerontology, community nutrition and public health.
 Ms. Palombo earned her Ph.D. in social policy with concentrations in aging and substance abuse from the Heller School for Social Policy and Management at Brandeis University.
 She also received a master’s in health policy and management from the Harvard School of Public Health.
 Additional degrees in human nutrition and public health were earned from Cornell University and Teachers College, Columbia University.
 A leader in her field, Ms. Palombo has been published nearly 20 times and is a frequent presenter at healthy aging related conferences.

-Kayla Romanelli is responsible for coordinating the foundation's grant program areas and assists in supporting the day-to-day operations of the foundation.
-Ms. Romanelli is focused on building and evaluating the foundation's healthy aging grant portfolio in Massachusetts and Rhode Island, including day-to-day program coordination with the foundation's grant recipients.
+Kayla Romanelli is focused on building and evaluating the foundation's healthy aging grant portfolio in Massachusetts and Rhode Island, including day-to-day program coordination with the foundation's grant recipients.
 Ms. Romanelli also manages the foundation's Healthy and Fit 60+ class, a fitness class offered at Tufts Health Plan for older adults living in Watertown, as well as the Tufts Health Plan Foundation Future Philanthropists Initiative, a program designed to engage and empower high school students to work collectively to serve older adults through philanthropy.
 Ms. Romanelli is a graduate of Harvard University where she received her bachelor of arts degree in government with a secondary concentration in sociology.